How to Visit Sorrento, Capri, and Pompeii with Kids

 Where We Stayed: Sorrento Flats, Corso Italia 176

 The location is unbeatable.
 This bed and breakfast is a couple of blocks walking from the train station, in a building on the main street, Corso Italia.
-Our host was the wonderful Luigi, who was charming and made sure we had everything we could possibly need.
+Our host was the wonderful Luigi, who was charming and ensured we had everything we could possibly need.
 We rented the apartment they have available.
-There was a single bedroom with a large comfortable bed, and in the main room, they had put together three single beds to make a very large bed for the three kids.
+There was a single bedroom with a large comfortable bed, and in the main room, they had put together three single beds to make a huge bed for the three kids.
 There was a kitchen where we could prepare our meals (very handy when traveling with a child with allergies), a bathroom, a washing machine (which means I can pack fewer clothes), and a balcony with a view to the ocean.
 It is also just down the street from the grocery store, restaurants, and the main piazza.
 This bed and breakfast in Sorrento was very clean, large, and comfortable.

 One of the reasons to visit Sorrento is for the wonderful views along the cliffs overlooking the Bay of Naples and its central location for exploring the region.
 There is a ravine that divides the shops and restaurants of the old town from the more modern area.
 We hiked from the town square to the top of the cliffs overlooking the Marina Grande for the traditional tourist “photo op”.
 After the kids finally cooperated, we decided to hike down to the marina, which led to an impromptu day trip to Capri.
 After taking the return ferry to Sorrento, we enjoyed wandering aimlessly through the small streets of the town, sampling the limoncello in the local shops, and of course stopping for gelato.
 We didn’t try any of the local restaurants because we had our own kitchen, but we always made time for gelato and sampled a couple of the gelaterias around town.

 Traveling to Capri and what to do in Capri